Which one is the best beach in Gdansk?

 It takes about 20 minutes to go to Jelitkowo or Brzezno from the centre.
 To go to Brzezno you can leave your car in parking near the crossroad of Czarny Dwor and Jana Pawla II street (1 kilometre from the beach).
 You can also park on parking on Blekitna Street or Kapliczna street near Jelitkowo Beach (about 250m from the beach).
 All three parking are open for 24 hours and from 9:00 to 17:00 you have to pay 5 zł for entry.

 It takes about 25-35 minutes (8-10 kilometres).
-There’s a nice bike path on all of the route, and there are lots of Mevo stations nearby.
+There’s a nice bike path on all the route, and there are lots of Mevo stations nearby.
 Also, you can go by bike from Brzezno to Jelitkowo and further to Sopot.
-Decidedly recommendable option.
+This is the recommended option.

 Stogi Plaża – Stogi Beach